hyperledger-archives/indy-client/getting-started.md

 Try Next:
     set <attr-name> to <attr-value>
-    send claim Loan-Application-KYC to Thrift Bank
+    send proof Loan-Application-KYC to Thrift Bank
 ```

 Alice now sends "Loan-Application-KYC" claim to the bank:
 ```
-ALICE@test> send claim Loan-Application-KYC to Thrift Bank
+ALICE@test> send proof Loan-Application-KYC to Thrift Bank

 Signature accepted.

 Response from Thrift Bank (69.9 ms):
-    Your claim Loan-Application-KYC 0.1 has been received and verified
+    Your Proof Loan-Application-KYC 0.1 has been received and verified
 ```